cancel

 Input Comments Default

-Folder ID The folder to list messages for.
+Folder ID Unique identifier of the folder.
 Omit to list all messages.

-Filter A filter to apply to the messages.
-Can not be used with search.
+Filter OData filter expression to apply to the messages.
+Cannot be used with Search.
+Refer to Microsoft Graph filter parameter documentation for filter syntax.

-Page Skip Enter number of records to skip.
+Page Skip Number of records to skip before returning results.

 List Subscriptions